-Prior to my current position, I received my PhD from the Department of Earth & Environmental Science at the University of Pennsylvania.
+I received my PhD from the Department of Earth & Environmental Science at the University of Pennsylvania.
 My dissertation research was focused around what controls the shape and size of rivers, specifically their width and depth.
-I worked with Professor Douglas Jerolmack to determine the effects of river bank cohesion on the cross-sectional geometry of sand and mud-bedded river channels.
+I worked with Professor Douglas Jerolmack to determine the effects of river bank composition and rheology on the cross-sectional geometry and planform morphology of sand and mud-bedded river channels.
+These findings enabled us to put forward a unify thing theory for the first-order controls on the morphology of all alluvial rivers.

 My favorite bit of wisdom regarding the study of landscapes is that the truest beauty of nature is not the innumerable differences between places, but rather the similarities between them.
 From that perspective, I like to study the physical processes that govern the shape of landforms across a variety of scales and environments in an effort to build as unifying theory as possible for landscape forming and shaping processes.